-South View School (SVS) opened successfully in the Remraan Community on a purpose-designed and built campus in September 2018, offering FS1 to Year 8, its Principal Joanne Wells telling WhichSchoolAdvisor.com after just one month that it felt the school had been "in situ for years".
+South View School (SVS) opened successfully in the Remraan Community on a purpose-designed and built campus in September 2018, offering FS1 to Year 8, its Principal Joanne Wells telling WhichSchoolAdvisor.com after nearly one full academic year that it felt the school had been "in situ for much longer".

 The school is the fifth school in the UAE to be operated by Interstar Advisory Services DMCC (IAS); other schools in the group include Victory Heights Primary School, nearby Wonder Years Nursery, and Delhi Private School (Sharjah and Dubai).

 The connection between Victory Heights Primary School (VHPS) and South View is and will remain a strong one.
 Students from VHPS will move on to South View for their Secondary education, and Principal, Sacha Crabb, at VHPS, has had strong input to the development of "her students" Secondary school.
 Ms. Crabb is a Board Member of South View School.

 The school's stated mission is to "provide students with a high-quality, authentic British education that will truly add value and enable them to access the global opportunities around them".
 It will offer an inquiry-based and "student-led" curriculum designed to encourage students to be aspirational, creative and entrepreneurial.

 "Our aim is for every South View student to achieve their full potential by equipping them with the life skills they will need to succeed in the 21st century world into which they will graduate.
 The happiness, well-being and success of all our South View family members is our ultimate goal."